 Transparency is a core value for ANNN.
 Donors have no say in editorial direction and other operations.
 ANNN discloses all contributors who give $500 or more on our website, and discloses any instance in which donors’ work or business figures into ANNN reporting.
 All ANNN work is tagged with our mission statement and any relevant disclosures.

-ANNN is a registered nonprofit in the state of Arkansas that, in its startup year, is operating under the fiscal sponsorship of the Fred Darragh Foundation.
-Millar and other local editors will volunteer their time to manage ANNN until funds become available to support a full-time editor-in-chief.
+ANNN is a registered nonprofit in the state of Arkansas that is operating under the fiscal sponsorship of the Fred Darragh Foundation.
+See the latest IRS form 990 for the Darragh Foundation here.
+Millar volunteers his time to manage ANNN until funds become available to support a full-time editor-in-chief.
 Aside from minimal travel, housing and web hosting expenses, ANNN has no overhead; 98 percent of money raised directly underwrites meaningful journalism.